 One-time procedure for women who are absolutely sure they never want to get pregnant again.
 No hormones are involved, which may be a benefit to women looking to avoid hormones.

-No changing your mind—once it’s done it’s done.
+No changing your mind—once it’s done, it’s done.
 Must have time off for recovery the day after surgery (and possibly longer, depending on the person).
-Must avoid heavy lifting and exercise for two week after the procedure.
+Must avoid heavy lifting and exercise for two weeks after the procedure.
 While rare, there is always a chance of complications arising with surgery.
 Some pain or discomfort is normal during recovery.
 Does not protect against HIV or other STIs.

 88-94% Effective